hwensler/twitterbottests/Welcome Message with Quick Replies Readme.txt

 Setting up a welcome message with quick replies in twitter dm.
 -- Heather Nolis/Heather Wensler --

-CREATING A BASIC WELCOME MESSAGE.
+CREATE A BASIC WELCOME MESSAGE.

 1 - Create the message.